deviodigital/customer-loyalty-for-woocommerce/README.txt

 ### Loyalty Points Features

+* Minimum points required to redeem
+* Set the coupon amount when points are redeemed
 * Set points for registration
 * Set points for order completion
 * Set points per dollar spent